coderefinery/coderefinery.org/content/blog/2025-01-31-open-house-git-masterclass.md

 """

 [extra]
-authors = "Samantha Wittke" , "with support of ChatGPT"
+authors = "Samantha Wittke with support from ChatGPT"
 +++

 # Open house session on advanced git curriculum